enrich your dog’s life

 Can I adjust scatter feeding?

-You could scatter feed indoors in an area they feel safe.
-A snuffle mat or ball would be a good option.
+It's best to scatter feed in an area where your dog feels safe.
+A snuffle toy would be a good indoor option.

 It may be best to avoid scatter feeding, or at least discuss this with a qualified behaviourist first.

-Possibilities could include creating a boundary by including a “go snuffle” cue along with a designated snuffle toy, such as a snuffle mat or ball.
+Possibilities could include creating a boundary by including a “go snuffle” cue along with a designated snuffle toy.

-If you need to use a toy to scatter feed, a large, heavy-bottomed (rubber) snuffle mat may be best.
+However, if you need to use a toy to scatter feed; a large, heavy-bottomed (rubber) snuffle mat may be best.
 While a large dog can pick up a snuffle mat, it’s much harder to do so than a smaller and lighter snuffleball.

 Always supervise with snuffle toys and safely remove if they try to chew them.